 Quoting Disability Insurance

-Quoting disability insurance requires collecting some critical information about your client.
+Quoting a disability insurance plan requires collecting some critical information about your client.

 - Pre-existing conditions